Our Living Promise...

 Zoo visitors won’t be the only ones to enjoy this exciting new habitat.
 Polar bears, which have become a conservation priority, will have new rocky landscapes to climb and explore and new pools in which to swim and dive.
 A walk-through cave will allow visitors to get up-close with their new polar pals.
 One end of the cave peers into the polar bear pool, allowing visitors to watch as the bears swim about, play with their favorite ball or simply float along.
 With underwater viewing for visitors, getting close to a 1,000 pound bear is an experience they won’t soon forget!
 The new exhibit will also allow the Zoo to relay facts about polar bears and the potential dangers they face.

-Andean Bear Range - under construction, to open in 2014
+Andean Bear Range - Completed in 2014

-Painted Dog Preserve - under construction, to open in 2014
+Painted Dog Preserve - Completed in 2014